 - Muscle aches

 Brain fogginess is a very common symptom associated with SIBO.
-Brain fog can be alarming has it involves trouble with memory, poor concentration and lack of focus.
+Brain fog can be alarming as it involves trouble with memory, poor concentration and lack of focus.
 Since B12 plays an important role for a healthy brain, B12 deficiency can cause brain fog.
 And since B12 deficiency is linked to SIBO, brain fog is seen as a likely symptom.
 You can learn more about how to also eliminate brain fog if it’s not linked to SIBO by clicking here,

 What is the gut?

 The gastrointestinal tract is responsible for food breakdown.
 A group of organs in your body that are responsible for the digestion and absorption of nutrients.
-These organs include: the mouth, esophagus, stomach, pancreas, liver, gallbladder, small intestine, colon, and rectum.
-Together these organs work to help with breakdown, extraction, absorption and expelling waste.
+These organs include the mouth, esophagus, stomach, pancreas, liver, gallbladder, small intestine, colon, and rectum.
+Together these organs work to help with the breakdown, extraction, absorption and expelling of waste.

 The role of gut bacteria in SIBO fatigue